Turn-by-turn navigation

 Waypoint arrival

-being followed can contain route stops that the driver wants to visit before arriving at the destination.
-These stops, called waypoints, are included in routeStops
+may include intermediate stops that the driver intends to visit before reaching the final destination.
+These intermediate stops, known as waypoints, are listed in routeStops

-Arriving at a waypoint can be divided into three phases: Approaching, Visiting, and Departing.
-Once waypoint arrival state change is detected it triggers WaypointArrivalListener
+Arriving at a waypoint is detected in three phases: Approaching, Visiting, and Departing.
+When a waypoint’s arrival state changes, the WaypointArrivalListener

 1val waypointArrivalListener =2 object : WaypointArrivalListener {3 override fun onWaypointArrived(4 waypoint: RouteStop,5 route: Route,6 ) {7 // YOUR CODE GOES HERE8 }910 override fun onWaypointDeparted(11 waypoint: RouteStop,12 route: Route,13 ) {14 // YOUR CODE GOES HERE15 }16 }17tomTomNavigation.addWaypointArrivalListener(waypointArrivalListener)